iluwatar/java-design-patterns/factory/README.md

   }
 }
 ```
-Then we have the static method `getCar` to create car objects encapsulated in the factory class
+Then we have the static method `gear` to create car objects encapsulated in the factory class
 `CarSimpleFactory`.

 ```java